 Michael J. Fox was Alex P. Keaton

-I was so impressed by these lyrics, I took three minutes to write my own to mirror them:
+I was so impressed by these lyrics, I took three minutes to

 You’re the best girl, and I love you